CameronFox01/myWebsite/myWebsite/README.md

 The **About Me** page will be focused around who I am.
 It will cover things such as a short introduction as to who I am. one to two sentences max.
 It will then cover what got me into **Computer Science** what my areas of intreset will be.

 #### Work History
 This will cover my time at Dion's and all of my volunteering at church.
+Future updates would include any future work.

 #### Coding Projects
 This will be the projects I have worked on and  that I am proud to talk about if asked about, and projects I am currently working on.